15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Mail-in paper applications

-The Medically Needy Program offers eligibility through expense deduction, requiring final monthly income of $367 for individuals or $434 for couples.
+The Medically Needy Program lets you reduce your income through medical expenses.
+You need final monthly income of $367 (single) or $434 (couples) to qualify.

-Federal guidelines mandate a five-year review of asset transfers.
-Consulting an elder law attorney helps prevent qualification delays.
+Federal law requires a five-year review of asset transfers.
+An elder law attorney can help you avoid delays in qualifying.

 Property Tax Reimbursement Program (Senior Freeze)